ofeksadlo/lichess-cheat/README.md

 # Future plans
 - [x] Adding support for black pieces
 - [x] Saving games played
 - [x] Auto Play (Added check it out through the config.
-Only works for white player)
+Only works for white player and still have some bugs.)
 - [ ] Loading game movesets from File.
 - [x] Drawing live on the board to highlight best next move.
 - [ ] More stable clients moves read.